Where to stay in the Dolomites – BEST 10 TOWNS & AREAS

 Not too far away from the town, the Folklore Museum Dietenheim invites you to dive into South Tyrolean traditions and rural life.

-For those travelling with kids, Brunico doesn’t disappoint.
+Brunico won’t disappoint you if you are travelling with kids.
 A visit to Kronplatz, not just a winter sports paradise, but also a haven of family-friendly activities, is a must.
-In summer, it offers hiking, mountain biking and the exciting Kron Arc Adventure, while in winter, it transforms into a top-notch ski resort.
+In summer, it offers hiking, mountain biking and the exciting Kron Arc Adventure, while in winter, it transforms into a top-notch Alpine resort.

 Brunico’s old town, a pedestrian zone, is an ideal place for leisurely strolls.
 It’s lined with colourful townhouses, boutique shops, and plenty of dining options.